 1. Overall description:

-RAN2 has discussed SN initiated inter-SN CPC and have agreed on Solution 2, where the MN may inform the S-SN about the accepted/rejected candidate PSCell(s), and get a response from the S-SN, before transmitting the RRC Reconfiguration message to the UE.
-RAN2 asks RAN3 to take the agreement into account and inform RAN2 if the solution is not feasible.
+RAN2 has discussed SN initiated inter-SN CPC and have agreed on Solution 2, where the MN may inform the S-SN about the accepted/rejected candidate PSCell(s), and get a response from the S-SN, e.g., potential change on execution conditions, before transmitting the RRC Reconfiguration message to the UE.

 RAN2 has also agreed to define a new inter-node message, CG-CandidateList, for transferring of the SCG radio configuration for one or more candidate cells for Conditional PSCell Addition (CPA) or Conditional PSCell Change (CPC) as generated by the candidate target SgNB, sent from T-SN to MN.
-The CG-CandidateList contains a list of CG-Config for each candidate PSCell and the target PSCell identity (frequency and PCI) outside the corresponding CG-Config.
+The CG-CandidateList contains a list of CG-Config, each for acknowledged candidate PSCell and the target PSCell identity (frequency and PCI), sent outside the corresponding CG-Config.

 Furthermore, RAN2 has agreed to define a separate list of proposed PSCell candidates in CG-Config, including execution conditions, sent from S-SN to MN.
-A list of proposed PSCell candidates is sent from MN to T-SN in the same way as from S-SN to MN.
+A list of proposed PSCell candidates is also sent from MN to T-SN.
 The execution conditions are not sent to T-SN and therefore a separate list is defined for proposed PSCell candidates from MN to T-SN.

 2. Actions: